deliberatedesign/frontend-tricks/attention-to-detail.md

 1. It is something I completely didn't think of and have overlooked.
 2. It is something I have yet to learn, and it becomes a learning experience.

+> "It becomes a learning experience."
+This is the exact reason that when I review your Pull Requests, and I see something that should change - I provide the requested change as well as an indepth explanation of *why*.
+In case it is a learning experience, more information is provided to prevent copy/paste of suggests without understanding.
 ---